 God never tells one of His children, "Ok sister, that's it!
 I've had enough of you!...
 Or hit the road buddy, and don't come back until you straighten out your mess."

-God has never said to a believer, "Forget about My blessing until you measure up."
-Justification is God's decision to favor me and bless me despite my sin!
+God has never said to a believer in Jesus, "Forget about My blessing until you measure up."
+Justification is God's decision to favor and bless me despite my sin!

 We all need to settle this issue, once and for all in our minds and hearts...
 As long as we are trusting in Jesus, He's committed to treating us as justified.

 And do you realize how this works out?

-You never again should feel timid or fearful about approaching God.
+You should never again feel timid or fearful about approaching God.
 Even when you're not doing so well, He still wants you to call on Him.
-He's as ready to bless you when you're struggling as when you're soaring.

-The doctrine of our justification means that the terms by which God's treats us never, ever change!
+God is as ready to bless you when you're struggling as when you're soaring.
+The doctrine of our justification means that the terms by which God relates to us never, ever changes!

 I read about a Bible College professor who was a godly man.
 When he walked into the classroom he oozed with God's grace.
 He glowed with God's glory.
 His students wanted to uncover the secret of his holy and heavenly life, so one night they hid in the bushes outside his window.
 They wanted to listen to this spiritual man pray.
 They anticipated a pleading, fervent, passionate prayer.
-They were shocked when the old fellow jumped in bed, pulled up the covers, and sighed, "God, I thank you that we're on the same old terms."
+The students were shocked when the old fellow jumped into bed, pulled up the covers, and sighed, "God, I thank you that we're on the same old terms."
 And that's what it means to be justified!

-No matter what happens or how well I perform - in Christ I'm always on the same old terms with God.
+No matter what happens or how well I perform - in Christ, I am always on the same old terms with God.